pub-calculator-io/ideal-weight-calculator/readme.md

-# Ideal Weight Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Ideal Weight Calculator Widget for WordPress

 Based on many famous equations, this free ideal weight calculator determines an optimal healthy body weight based on age, gender, and height.